 Mitacs’ flagship GRI program invites undergraduate students from international institutions to work on research projects by faculty members at Carleton for a period of 4 months between May and August.
 Mitacs sends out a call for projects from Canadian professors in April.
 Once projects are selected, undergraduate students from Mitacs’ partner institutions apply for the summer internships.
 Carleton has participated in the program since 2018 with great success and many faculty members continuing to host international student researchers year after year.
 For more information on the program, please visit the Mitacs website here.

 Mitacs Accelerate International

-Under the Accelerate International program, graduate students take up longer-term research internships with an industry partner or organization.
-The internship takes place in an international location, from 4 months to several years, with funding starting at CAD$15,000.
-Students must find their own partner organization as a participant in the program.
+Under the Mitacs Accelerate International program, graduate students take up longer-term research internships with an industry partner or organization.
+Either Carleton students conduct an internship in an international location or students outside Canada conduct internships with a Canadian industry partner and Carleton faculty supervisor.
+Internships can take place from 4 months to several years, with funding starting at CAD$15,000.
+Students must find their own partner organization and work with an organization representative, their Carleton supervisor, and a Mitacs Business Development representative on the application.
 For more information from Mitacs, click here.

 Mitacs-JSPS Summer Program